SemsProject/CombineArchiveWeb/WikiStart.md

 mvn package
 ```

-For more detailed instructions see /BuildAndInstall.
+For more detailed instructions see the [build and install instructions](BuildAndInstall).

 API
 ----